Learn weather forecasting the old-fashioned way and have a handy survival skill both in off-grid living and in a survival scenario!

 Do you have your own way of predicting the weather?
 Let us know in the comments section below!

-Editor’s Note: This post was originally published in March 2016 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on July 31, 2018, and has been updated for quality and relevancy.

 Last update on 2019-03-24 / Affiliate links / Images from Amazon Product Advertising API